socs-kul/socs-kul.github.io/_exercises/7-os.md

 ### Releasing allocated memory
 It would not be efficient to keep increasing the heap when previously allocated memory is no longer in use; we have to *free* it.
 This allows to later on reuse this memory when more memory is again required.
 In the [last exercise of session 5](/exercises/5-dynamic-memory/#exercise-5), you had to come up with an allocator that also allows to *free* previous allocated memory.

-### Releasing memory in RARS
+### Releasing memory acquired through `sbrk`
-It is possible to pass a negative integer to the `sbrk` system call in RARS.
+It is possible to pass a negative integer to the `sbrk` system call on some operating systems.
 This could be used to *free* previously allocated memory.
-However, this would not always be sufficient to release any memory that you previously allocated.
-It only allows to *free* the last chunk of bytes that previously has been allocated through `sbrk`.
+However, it would not always be sufficient to release any memory that you previously allocated, as it only allows to *free* the last chunk of bytes that previously has been allocated through `sbrk`.
 Have a look at following example:

 <table>
 <tr>